 Although primarily a word processor, the fact that the free AbleWord can read and write PDF files means that its more than capable of acting as a PDF editor, thereby suggesting comparison with some seriously expensive competition.
 While the professional aspects of professional PDF editors are missing, for simply editing PDF documents, AbleWord is perfectly capable.

-Read our AbleWord review.
+Here's our full AbleWord review.

 - RRP: $79.50 (approx £52)